Original SafeWise safety & security research featured in:

 1. Pride Go-Go Elite Traveller: Best overall

 Its speed tops at about 4 miles per hour—about average for an electric mobility scooter this size.
-It’s just slightly faster than the average walking speed too, so you can ride along your friends or family walking next to you.
+It’s just slightly faster than the average walking speed too, so you can ride along with your friends or family walking next to you.

 The Pride Go-Go Traveller can be transported in vehicles too.
 The electric scooter is 96 pounds when fully assembled, but it breaks into four lighter parts (the heaviest weighing 28 pounds).
 It might be too heavy to assemble on your own, but it’s quick work if you have help.